Honor and Integrity: A Collection of Pride and Prejudice-Inspired Short Stories

 “I was procreated from a minute small portion of Darcy's tissue using quantum acceleration inside the crystal palace in Derbyshire in 1821.”

-George turned to press a few buttons on the wall by the door, and the banks of computers on Elizabeth’s right hand side parted open to reveal an inner chamber with a sparkling pagoda-shaped structure, larger than her entire house, in crystals.
+George turned to press a few buttons on the wall by the door, and the banks of computers on Elizabeth’s right-hand side parted open to reveal an inner chamber with a sparkling pagoda-shaped structure, more extensive than her entire house, in crystals.
 A high-back reclining chair, fit for a king, also made in eye-blinding crystals, occupied the center of the pagoda.

 A palace inside a chamber?
 Did Mr. Darcy name them?
 Strange choice, she thought.